 What you will study

 You’ll be taught how to apply life-cycle assessment thinking and other analytical methods in order to understand how resources are used and how to manage materials and waste.
-The skills you will gain on our course are much sought after by environmental and consultancy employers.
-The course can also provide you with a direct route to the Institute of Environmental Management and Assessment graduate membership.

 Examples of organisations at which recent industrial placements have taken place include:

 - Minimise Solutions

 - The Radisson

 Several high-profile guest lecturers will help teach on some of the modules.
 CES modules make maximum use of guest lecturers, drawing on the practical skills and experience of major experts from government and industry to complement the theoretical components of the modules offered.

 For example, Jonathon Porritt, former chairman of the Sustainable Development Commission, gives a guest lecture on the ‘Sustainable Development Applications’ module, analysing the standing of sustainable development in business and policy making.